Magmi183/vscode-woowoo-lsp/README.md

 Please follow these steps to setup the extension:

-1. Ensure that you have C compiler installed on your system.
-    - The extension uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) for parsing, which requires the compiler.
-It will try to look for the compiler in the standard places for each platform.
+1. **System compatibility**
+    - Unless you are running the extension on one of the following systems, you need to have a C++ compiler installed.
+    - Supported systems (no need for compiler):
+        - Windows x64
+        - Linux x64
+        - *more coming soon*

 2. Install the `tree-sitter` Python package.
 You can install it into Python virtual environment, system Python or any other Python interpreter you have.
 3. Install the extension from the marketplace
 4. Open the **command menu** and search for `Python: Select interpreter` command